Jonnty/aoc2021/README.md

 ## Advent of Code 2021

 Typescript this year.
-The setup of the silly visual bits took far longer than they should. his project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The setup of the silly visual bits took far longer than they should.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Use `npm start` to run it.

 ## Learn More